 Showcase your staff and your office, as Marketo does on its “Working @ Marketo” board: http://www.pinterest.com/marketo/working-marketo/

 Buzz2bucks lets their intern maintain a board: http://www.pinterest.com/buzz2bucks/rosemary-intern/

 Whether you are B2C or B2B, people buy from people, not corporations.

 B2B businesses need to be as social and as personal as a company selling directly to consumers.

 - Know what your customers want.

 - Solve their problems in your pin boards.

 - Become a go-to resource for your customers.

 - Regularly pin your own content, directed back to your website, blog, landing page, online store, etc.

-In the coming months, I will be blogging for Maximize Social Business on topics that include how businesses can get the most from Pinterest, how to create great pins, what types of boards to create and how to get more traffic to your site using this innovative social networking tool.
+In the coming months, I will be blogging here on topics that include how businesses can get the most from Pinterest, how to create great pins, what types of boards to create and how to get more traffic to your site using this innovative social networking tool.